Breathe Like a Professional Athlete with Myofunctional Therapy

 Wondering what myofunctional therapy involves?
 Here are some of the most effective exercises used to improve breathing patterns:

-1. Tongue push-ups: Place your tongue on the roof of your mouth and press upward.
-This helps strengthen the tongue and improve its resting position.
+1. Tongue Push-Ups: Place your tongue on the roof of your mouth and press upward.
+This strengthens the tongue and improves its resting position.

 These exercises are simple and can be done daily to retrain your breathing patterns and strengthen your muscles over time.